PolLizaran/Pattern-Recognition---SLNN/README.md

 - - -

 ## Authors

-Pol Lizaran Campano (https://github.com/PolLizaran) & Clàudia Mur Planchart (https://github.com/claudiamur)
+Copyright © 2022 Pol Lizaran Campano (https://github.com/PolLizaran) & Clàudia Mur Planchart (https://github.com/claudiamur)

+This project is available under the terms of the GNU General Public License v3.
+See LICENSE for more information.

 Data Science and Engineering, UPC, 2022